 Some courts will apply the equitable parent concept when a spouse and child have a close relationship, consider themselves parent and child, and the parent has encouraged the relationship.
 The court may also require an equitable parent to pay child support under the same premise.

-Stepfather.
-A stepfather is the spouse of a legal mother and is not also the biological father of the woman's children.
-A stepfather is not obligated to support the children of the woman to whom he is married unless he legally adopts the children.
+A stepfather, meaning a mother's spouse, is not the biological father of his wife's children.
+A stepfather is not legally obligated to financially support his wife's children unless he legally adopts them.

-If paternity is established following a paternity action, the court will order the father to pay child support and grant him custody or visitation rights.
+If a court establishes paternity, the judge will order the father to pay child support for the child and grant him custody or visitation rights.